Working out how much you need to save for retirement can feel a bit like trying to answer the question “how long is a piece of string?”

 Where can I find out how much I’ve got in my pension?

-To help ensure we’re all better informed about our pension savings and how much we should be putting away, anyone who’s over-50 and has pension savings will receive a ‘Wake-Up’ pack from their pension provider.
+To help ensure we’re all kept informed about our pension savings and how much we should be putting away, anyone who’s over-50 and has pension savings should have received a ‘Wake-Up’ pack from their pension provider.

-This will tell you how much you’ve already saved, what sort of income it might provide you with in retirement, where your money is invested, and how much you’re paying in charges.
-These packs will be sent out every five years until you start taking money out of their pension pot.
+This tells you how much you’ve already saved, what sort of income it might provide you with in retirement, where your money is invested, and how much you’re paying in charges.
+These packs will be sent out every five years until you start taking money out of your pension pot.

 Planning for retirement isn’t always straightforward, but the Government’s Pension Wise service, run by the Pensions Advisory Service and Citizens Advice, provides people aged 50 and above with free guidance on their pension choices at retirement.
 You can give them a call on 0800 138 3944 to book a free appointment, or you can book one via the website.